 - To plan, evaluate and improve the quality of our service.

-- For research to evaluate and improve screening services and to investigate breast disease.
-All projects are reviewed and approved by BreastScreen Victoria’s research committee subject to strict ethics approval.
+- Deidentified information for research to evaluate and improve screening services and to investigate breast disease.
+We may share deidentified information overseas if required.
+All projects are reviewed and approved by BreastScreen Victoria’s research assessment committee, which only allows release on ethics approval.

-- For surveys and promotion to ensure you are satisfied with our service.
+- For surveys to ensure you are satisfied with our service.
 We may employ an approved company to undertake this survey.
-Taking part in surveys or receiving information about the program is your choice.
+Taking part in surveys or receiving information about the program is voluntary.
 If you do not wish to receive surveys or information you will be given the option to opt out.
-If you do not want to participate it will not affect your ongoing participation in the Program.
+If you do not want to participate in a survey it will not affect your ongoing participation in the Program.

 - We may also share your information for any other situation allowed by law.

-We will not transfer your information overseas unless specifically requested by you.
+We will not transfer your identifiable information interstate or overseas unless specifically requested by you.

 Why do we need you to share your information?